ME-ICA/tedana/docs/governance.rst

 9. Rules governing voting:

    a) A vote can be triggered by any Maintainer, but only after 5 working days
      from the time a Review Requesting Changes is made.
-If a PR has a disagreement that required a vote, there must be at least 15 days from the conclusion of the first vote before another vote can be triggered.
+A PR can only have one open vote at a time.
+If disagreements over a PR results in more than one vote, the Steering Committee has the authority to create a voting process to help resolve disagreements in a more efficient and respectful manner.
-   b) Only Maintainers can vote and each Maintainer gets one vote.
+   b) Only Contributors can vote and each Contributor gets one vote.
-   c) A vote ends after 7 working days or when all Maintainers have voted or
+   c) A vote ends after 15 working days or when all Contributors have voted or
       abstained (whichever comes first).
    d) A vote freezes the PR - no new commits or Reviews Requesting Changes can
       be added to it while a vote is ongoing.
 If a commit is accidentally made